Position: A Roadmap for Robust Chemical Languages

 Extending to New Domains

-metaSELFIES (Project 1): Instead of manually crafting rules for each domain, the authors propose learning graph construction rules automatically from data.
-This could enable robust representations for any graph-based system - from quantum optics to biological networks - without needing domain-specific expertise.
+metaSELFIES (Project 1): The authors propose learning graph construction rules automatically from data.
+This could enable robust representations for any graph-based system, from quantum optics to biological networks, without needing domain-specific expertise.

 Token Optimization (Project 2): SELFIES uses “overloading” where a symbol’s meaning changes based on context.
 This project would investigate how this affects machine learning performance and whether the approach can be optimized.